Mouseketeer Alison's

 Character mural at the Walt Disney Story film Magic Kingdom

-(Thank you to Karen Marturana Peterson for assembling pictures of the mural into one photo.)
+(Thank you to Karen Peterson for assembling pictures of the mural into one photo.)

 The Walt Disney Story Script: